codebar/tutorials/html/lesson7/tutorial.md

 ### Getting started

-Responsive web design, as the name suggests, is an approach that suggests that design and development should respond to their environment.
+Responsive web design is an approach that suggests that design and development should respond to their environment.

 Usually, this takes the form of a design that is optimised for the width of the viewport (the width of the device that the user is looking at, be it a mobile, tablet or monitor, or even a watch!)